kfarleigh/HybridFindR/README.md

 ## Contact

-After referring to the manual and vignette, please direct all questions to keakafarleigh@gmail.com.
+After referring to the vignette, please direct all questions to keakafarleigh@gmail.com.

 ## Citing HybridFindR
 If you use HybridFindR in your work please cite:

-"Farleigh, K., Ascanio, A., Farleigh, M.E., Schield, D.R., Card, D.C., Leal, M., Castoe, T.A., Jezkova, T., Rodriguez-Robles, J.A. (in prep).
-Signals of differential introgression in the genome of natural hybrids of Caribbean anoles."
+Farleigh, K., Ascanio, A., Farleigh, M.E., Schield, D.R., Card, D.C., Leal, M., Castoe, T.A., Jezkova, T., Rodriguez-Robles, J.A. (in prep).
+Signals of differential introgression in the genome of natural hybrids of Caribbean anoles.

+You should also consider citing:

+Bailey, R. (2020). gghybrid: R package for evolutionary analysis of hybrids and hybrid zones.

+Buerkle, C. A. (2005).
+Maximum likelihood estimation of a hybrid index based on molecular markers.
+Molecular Ecology Notes, 5(3), 684-687.